Frontotemporal dementia: Introduction

 Symptoms of frontotemporal dementia affect decision-making, language, emotion, personality, and behavior control.
 The progression and type of symptoms vary between individuals, the type of frontotemporal dementia, and the exact area of the brain affected.

-The symptoms of frontotemporal dementia can be similar to symptoms of other forms of dementia, ...more symptoms »
+The symptoms of frontotemporal dementia can be similar to symptoms of other forms of dementia, such as Alzheimer's disease ...more symptoms »

 Frontotemporal dementia: Treatments